Mega Millions Jackpot: Most Common Numbers Drawn

-CHICAGO (CBS) — The Mega Millions jackpot Tuesday is $667 million–or $380 million in a lump sum payment.
+CHICAGO (CBS) — The Mega Millions jackpot Friday is currently $900 million–or $513 million in a lump sum payment.

 Yes, you could play your kids’ birthdays, or your anniversary, or some similar combination.

 But with a few hundred million dollars on the line, some research might be in order.
-After taxes, according to lottostrategies, a single Illinois winner could collect about $273 million (as of midday Monday.)
+After taxes, according to lottostrategies, a single Illinois winner could collect about $370 million (as of Thursday morning.)

 For those who are looking for the least common numbers: 50, 65, 63, 57, 36, 09.
-The number 50 has been chosen once, the remaining numbers where picked three times.
+The number 50 has been chosen twice, the remaining numbers were picked three times.

 The least common Mega ball is 05.